mbertagna/CPSC350_FA21_ASSIGNMENT6_BERTAGNA/README.md

 Assignment 6: Student Database
 ***–| add german-cu & Ander428 as collaborators |–***

-NOTE: I AM USING ONE LATE DAY ON THIS ASSIGNMENT.
+NOTE: I AM USING TWO LATE DAYS ON THIS ASSIGNMENT.

 1)
 a.
 Michael Bertagna